 Completeness and Consistency: Is everything which needs to be in the model present, in an up-to-date, correct form?
 Are examples and definitions of sufficient quality and detail?
 Much of this work can be automated using reports run against the XMI form of the model or checks performed within UML modeling tools.
 Barriers to this today are those surrounding how to get our “flavor” of XMI supported by useful tools, and the absence of comprehensive reporting tools (XSLT or Schematron could be run against the XMI expression of the model to generate reports.)

 Functional Quality: Does the model support the desired use cases in a way that is effective/efficient and understandable?
 Are the examples and documentation appropriate to the expected use of the functional views?
 This level of validation is primarily a manual/intellectual activity which does not lend itself to automated validation tooling.

+A comprehensive list of guidelines for business modeling is articulated at https://ddi-alliance.atlassian.net/wiki/spaces/DDI4/pages/37552132/Modeling+Guidelines+for+Business+Modelers

 Hand-Over to Integration Modelers (2)